Worship Matters

 5. Music leaders are called to submit their musical preferences to their pastor and congregation.

-I said in my book that my iPod isn’t the best place to start for choosing songs to sing on Sunday.
+I said in my first book that my iPod isn’t the best place to start for choosing songs to sing on Sunday.
 What affects me personally may be vague, ineffective, or even offensive to others.
 We’re to use our gifts “so that the church may be built up” (1 Cor.
-14:6).
+14:26).
 While there are good reasons to expand the musical palate of a congregation from time to time (to display the glory of God in a variety of ways, enable a broader range of emotional responses, and provide a fresh setting for lyrics), I shouldn’t insist a song still “works” when no one around me agrees.

 6. Retired songs should be brought back based on their their lyrical, not sentimental, value.

 To sing a song simply because it’s a “old favorite” can subtly emphasize our musical enjoyment more than our passion for Christ.
 It’s focusing on the “container” more than the “content” (an upcoming post).
 But there are times when an old, familiar song says exactly what you want to say, and people’s hearts are filled with faith as they sing it (even “Shine, Jesus, Shine”).
-In the not too distant past I’ve used “In my Life Lord, Be Glorified,”"Oh, Lord, You’re Beautiful,”
+In the not too distant past I’ve used “In my Life Lord, Be Glorified,””Oh, Lord, You’re Beautiful,” and a few older Sovereign Grace songs that seemed to fit the moment.

 More could be said, I’m sure.
 What about you?
 How have you handled retiring songs?